Election to Congress president's post is good for the party: Tharoor | Politics

 - India

+At the same time, Tharoor also termed as ''only speculation'' the reports about the possibility of him contesting for the party president's post.

-He also said an election to the top party post ''is good for the party''.
+Keeping all options open, the Thiruvananthapuram MP said an election to the top Congress post ''is good for the party''.

 ''There is only speculation.
 I have not announced anything.
 All I said is that there should be an election and that is good for the party,'' Tharoor told reporters here.